Shots fired as EU monitors patrol inside Armenia

 Azerbaijan also reconquered the Nagorno-Karabakh region from Armenia in 2020 in the second Nagorno-Karabakh War, which caused some 7,000 casualties and prompted Russia to send 2,000 peacekeeping troops to the area.

-Its EU ambassador, Vaqif Sadıqov, also issued a death threat on Twitter against a delegation of MEPs who visited the conflict zone.
+And its EU ambassador, Vaqif Sadıqov, also issued a death threat on Twitter against a delegation of MEPs who visited the conflict zone earlier this summer.

 "Guys, keep clear of Azerbaijani state border," Sadıqov said, next to a picture of an Azeri-made sniper rifle.